Tips & FAQs

-The right marketing budget for a practice vary based on the age of the practice, demographic, type of dentistry and many other factors.
+The right marketing budget for a practice varies based on the age of the practice, demographic, type of dentistry, and many other factors.
 A startup should have a much higher marketing budget than an established office.
 In general, an effective marketing budget should range anywhere between 3% to 6% of collections.
 That should include both external and internal marketing.
 This range is also supported by the ADCPA (Academy Of Dental CPAs).
+Check out our Dental Marketing Budget Calculator to get a better estimate based on the type of practice you have.

 They key to finding the best dental marketing company for your practice is to look for a company that understands your practice and your area.
 Finding PPO patients is different than finding Fee For Service or Medicaid patients.
 They also need to understand the socio-economic dynamics of your area.
 Lastly, you should look for someone who focuses on the bottom line numbers such as production/collections, not on marketing metrics such as website visitors, leads, Facebook likes, etc.